c-rus/veriti/raw-data/README.md

 The file format is specified to provide meaningful recordings of what happened, when it happened, why it happened, and how it happened.
 This is the artifact produced by a hardware simulation using the `veriti` framework.
 Files are given the `.log` file extension.

 Logs directly produced by the hardware simulation may provide too much information and may not be formatted for easy readability.
-This is way it is recommendended to process the log through `veriti` to allow for filtering, better formatting, and analysis.
+For these reasons, it is recommended to process the log through `veriti` to allow for filtering, better formatting, and analysis.

 ```
 [TIMESTAMP] LEVEL TOPIC "CAUSE"
 ```